-Inside the premises boundary, a 20mm green pipes are to be laid from the hand hole to the side of the house within the premises where the ETP is to be mounted.
+Inside the premises boundary, 20mm green pipes are to be laid from the hand hole to the side of the house within the premises where the ETP is to be mounted.
+The 20mm green pipe must be installed below the finished ground level as outlined in document ND0629 Volume 2.